Mechagodzilla: Reception

 The character has generally been positively received.
 It was rated No. 15 of the 50 Best Movie Robots by The Times, beating other such legends as C-3PO from Star Wars, the T-1000 from Terminator 2: Judgment Day, and Optimus Prime from Transformers.
 Complex listed the character as No. 6 on its "The 15 Most Badass Kaiju Monsters of All Time" list, while IGN listed it as No. 4 on their "Top 10 Japanese Movie Monsters" list.

+Since its debut in 1974 with Godzilla vs. Mechagodzilla, critics and historians have widely recognized Mechagodzilla as one of Godzilla's most recognizable recurring opponents and a principle character in the franchise, due to its repeated appearances in multiple films and popularity among audiences.